 Emacs is one of the oldest programmable IDE for editors.
 It has the necessary support for TeX, but with the help of plugins, AUCTeX and RefTeX, Emacs provides advanced support for editing ConTeXt, LaTeX, Texinfo, docTeX, plain TeX documents.
-It’s features support cross-platform including Windows, MacOS, and Unix.
+It features to support cross-platform including Windows, macOS, and Unix.
 Emacs also offers Syntax highlighting, auto code completion, spell checking, code folding, project management, and build in output viewer.

 33. Sublime Text with LaTeXTools or LaTeXing Plugin

-Sublime is a simple and easy to go, but powerful, text editor for almost all the major platforms including Windows, Linux, Mac OS, and Unix system.
-This code editor is similar to Notepad++ and much easier to set up for LaTeX with the help of LaTeXing plugin or LaTeXTools.
+Sublime is a simple and easy to go but powerful text editor for almost all the major platforms, including Windows, Linux, Mac OS, and Unix system.
+This code editor is similar to Notepad++ and much easier to set up for LaTeX with the LaTeXing plugin or LaTeXTools.
 Both the plugins can be found in the package control tool.
-The sublime code editor is being actively developed and has a huge loyal community who creates plugins for.
+The sublime code editor is being actively developed and has a huge loyal community that creates plugins.

 I hope this all in one Best LaTeX editor list will help you to choose the right one for your task.
 Did you like this tutorial review?
 Do you want me to include any other best LaTeX editor in this list?
 Share your thoughts in the comment box.
 And don’t forget to inform your friends on social media.
 This small step will let this site live forever.